 Online Casinos Adopt Crypto

-A few (alright, almost two decades) years before the launch of crypto, casinos made the leap to the online sector.
-In 1994, Microgaming launched the first of its kind, opening a whole new can of worms on the gambling scene.
+A few (alright, almost two decades) years before the launch of crypto, casinos leapt into the online sector.
+In 1994, Microgaming launched the first of its kind, opening a new can of worms on the gambling scene.
 Much like Bitcoin, online gambling took a few years to garner the attention (and revenue) it deserved.
-In 1998 it got just that; reports indicate that toward the beginning of the year, the industry was valued at around $830 million before online poker rooms started popping up.
+In 1998 it got just that; reports indicate that the industry was valued at around $830 million toward the beginning of the year before online poker rooms started popping up.
 By the end of the year, the industry is believed to have grown to $1 billion.

 And that paved the way for many other crypto casinos to onboard the payment method.
 While many platforms incorporated cryptocurrencies alongside their usual fiat options, many others entered a league of their own.
 This new league was the birth of blockchain-based casinos, where the entire gaming platform was based on blockchain technology.
-Those that saw the value in the trustless technology saw the value in incorporating it into their gambling platform, which turns out, is wildly valuable to both casino and player.
+Those that saw the value in the trustless technology saw the value in incorporating it into their gambling platform, which turned out to be wildly valuable to both casino and player.

-How Crypto Gambling Is Revolutionising The Future?
+How Crypto Gambling Is Revolutionising The Future

 What The Future Holds

-With the decentralized and borderless manner of blockchain technology being incorporated into the crypto gambling scenario, the future looks bright with innovation and cross border gameplay.
+With the decentralised and borderless manner of blockchain technology being incorporated into the crypto gambling scenario, the future looks bright with innovation and cross-border gameplay.
 No longer are a country’s borders constricting players to certain gambling platforms; they can now play wherever they like and as they please.
-That is how crypto gambling could pave the way to a more decentralized and borderless future.
+That is how crypto gambling could pave the way to a more decentralised and borderless future.